 Mayfair, the northern part of this land, took its name from the fair held there each May until well into the 19th century.
 In 1720, the family began developing the land into a fashionable residential area, centred on Grosvenor Square.
 The area's character continued to evolve through subsequent redevelopment.
 In the 19th century, shops and, later, embassies and diplomatic residences moved in.
 Social housing was introduced around Brown Hart Gardens.
 During the 20th century, it saw the westerly migration of office users from the war-damaged City of London.

-'Belgravia', which lies south west of Mayfair, was originally part of the 'Five Fields' - open land between Hyde Park and the Thames.
+Belgravia, which lies south-west of Mayfair, was originally part of the 'Five Fields' - open land between Hyde Park and the River Thames.
 The end of the Napoleonic Wars and the conversion of nearby Buckingham House into a palace for George IV prompted the Grosvenor's to develop it.
 In the 1820s, the family's surveyor, together with master builder Thomas Cubitt, oversaw the creation of an elegant estate in the classic Regency style of squares, including Belgrave Square, streets and crescents overlooking private gardens.
-The vast majority of Cubitt's work survives and almost the whole of Belgravia is included in a statutory Conservation Area, now encompassing housing, commercial and institutional headquarters, and, on the periphery, modern offices.

-Grosvenor's corporate governance has evolved with the maturing of the Group.
-In April 2000, when we moved into new London offices, we adopted a corporate structure as a Group of regional businesses and published our first full Annual Report and Accounts.
-In 2005, our international fund management business was formalised as a discrete entity.
-In 2011, we brought all our indirect investments in property together, creating the present tripartite structure of direct proprietary activities; indirect proprietary activities; and fund management.
+Grosvenor's corporate governance has evolved in line with the Group's development.
+In April 2000, we adopted a corporate structure formed by a Group of regional operating businesses and published our first full Annual Report and Accounts.
+In 2011, we brought all our indirect investments in property together, into one portfolio.
+Our present structure emphasises this distinction between 'direct' and 'indirect' investment in property.